 Permits

-Participants of the 2023 Community Wood Smoke Reduction Program need to show proof that they have obtained any applicable permits for the installation of their new appliance.
+Participants of the 2024 Community Wood Smoke Reduction Program need to show proof that they have obtained any applicable permits for the installation of their new appliance.
 Speak to your installer, City of Prince George, or Regional District office for information on solid fuel permits.
-For electric appliance permits, contact your installer or the BC Safety Authority.
+For electric appliance permits, contact your installer.
 You should also contact your home insurance provider prior to installing a new wood-burning appliance, to ask if they have any additional requirements (such as a WETT inspection) and if you can save on home insurance (by qualifying as a secondary heat source).

 To locate a WETT inspector in your area, search here: Find a WETT Professional near you